Use of Computer, Internal Network, Electronic Mail, and Internet

 -

-Expect your phone back at the end of the class if the teacher needed to take it away.
+Expect your phone back at the end of the class if an administrator needs to take it away.

 -